 But here’s the beauty of the ride: by making a side character the protagonist, Universal presented a fresh angle on a well-trodden narrative (unlike Forbidden Journey, Escape from Gringotts’s story is lifted directly from the book and film), thereby enhancing the guest’s experience instead of detracting from it.
 It’s a subtle-but-impressive feat, and one that is only possible thanks to the main trio’s presence in the background, both literally and figuratively; if Harry, Ron, and Hermione didn’t make an appearance at all, would the ride still be as engaging and worthwhile as it is?
 Would visitors still flock to it during all hours of the day?

-It’s actually not a rhetorical question – as we get closer and closer to the rumored closure of Dragon Challenge, and as we get closer and closer to a third brand-new Potter attraction (one that will open some eight or nine years after the movies’ conclusion), will any of the original cast be willing to pop back up?
-If not, then the new experience – whether it be a dark or water ride, roller coaster, or something else – has three different tacks it can take.
+It’s actually not a rhetorical question – as we get closer and closer to Dragon Challenge‘s replacement attraction, which will open eight years after the movies’ conclusion, will any of the original cast be willing to pop back up?
+If not, then the new roller coaster has three different tacks it can take.

 1. Side character takes main stage